pgolding/elasticsearch/README.md

 index.populate(index_template)
 ```

+This is a WIP and I will continue to update it with all examples and later build out more complex examples as accompanying notebooks.

-Note that this is not a comprehensive coverage of all examples in the book.
-I have skipped a few examples here and there, mostly because they are repetitive of other examples or because they deal with non-English languages.
+Note that this is **not** a comprehensive coverage of all examples in the book.
+I have skipped a few examples here and there, mostly because they are repetitive or because they deal with non-English languages.

-Also, I have added extra examples and included test data where necessary.
+Also, I have added extra examples and included supplementary test data where useful (e.g. synonyms, stopwords files etc.) .
 This was to add further clarity of emphasis to some of the examples or to provide settings or info overlooked by the book (but covered in the API docs).